shreyashguptas/javia/IMPROVEMENTS.md

 **Impact:** Audio clicks at start/end of playback are now properly prevented.

-### 2. ✅ Suppressed ALSA Warnings
+### 3. ✅ Improved ALSA Warning Suppression
-**Problem:** Console was cluttered with ~20 ALSA warnings about unknown PCM devices.
+**Problem:** Console was cluttered with ~20 ALSA warnings about unknown PCM devices (Jack audio server, HDMI, etc.).

 **Solution:**
-- Added ALSA error handler suppression using ctypes
+- Implemented proper CFUNCTYPE error handler for ALSA
-- Set environment variable to hide pygame prompts
+- Created `py_error_handler()` function to intercept and suppress warnings
+- Uses ctypes to hook into libasound.so.2
 - Falls back gracefully if suppression fails

-**Impact:** Clean, readable console output.
+**Impact:** Significantly reduced console clutter.
+Some warnings may still appear during PyAudio initialization but are harmless.

-### 3. ✅ Fixed Device Detection for Google Voice HAT
+### 4. ✅ Fixed Device Detection for Google Voice HAT
 **Problem:** Code was looking for wrong device name (`sndrpisimplecar` instead of actual `sndrpigooglevoi`).

 **Solution:**